Canada Soccer Coach Education Video Evaluation Process

 Coaches should be aware that they will be required to submit a separate Video Evaluation Fee when they submit the video footage of their assigned Coaching Topic.

-A Fee of $249.00 should be submitted to the Canada Soccer Association as follows:
+A fee of $250.00 by certified cheque or money order should be submitted to Canada Soccer as follows:

 237 Metcalfe Street